Palmetto North Roadway Project

 The Palmetto North Roadway Project includes Palmetto Road from Ocala Road to Bayview Drive.
 This project will begin in July of 2020 and is estimated for completion in the late spring or the early summer of 2021.
 Information on the Palmetto North Roadway Project, including progress reports, images, or other updates will be posted here in a blog format throughout the project.

 If you have any questions or concerns, please email us at email@example.com and we’ll be happy to help.
 You may also use this email to request a digital copy of the engineer’s plans for the project.

 The Palmetto North Roadway Project consists of a full-scale reconstruction of drainage and roadway systems within project limits.
 Between now and the completion of construction, the following tasks will be completed.

 - Existing curbs, asphalt, road base, and road sub-base will be removed and all new materials will be installed

 - New water mains and service connections will be installed and the old system will be removed

 - Underdrain will be installed to collect groundwater

 - The existing storm collection system will be removed and a new system will be installed

 - Existing street lights will be removed during construction and then reinstalled with new conduit and wiring

 Staff has collected several frequent questions and answers for you.
-As always, if you have a question that is not listed below, please reach out to us at email@example.com and we’ll be happy to help.
+As always, if you have a question that is not listed below, please email us at firstname.lastname@example.org and we’ll be happy to help.